 Cost of Attendance

-Our estimate of each year’s total college costs includes tuition and fees, room and meals, books and supplies, personal expenses, and transportation.
+Our estimate of each year’s total college costs includes tuition and fees, housing and food, books and supplies, personal expenses, and transportation.
 View Notre Dame's Cost of Attendance.

-This is the Cost of Attendance for Notre Dame minus your Expected Family Contribution (EFC).
+This is the Cost of Attendance for Notre Dame minus your Student Aid Index (SAI).
 Notre Dame is one of less than 60 schools in the nation that meet 100 percent of a family’s financial need primarily with grant assistance, but also through modest self-help which may include student loans and student employment.

 Money from grants, scholarships, benefits, or loans used to pay the cost of college.

 Money used to pay for college that does not have to be repaid.

 The College Board's Institutional Documentation Service.
 This is the document processing center we use to manage financial aid application materials for prospective students applying to Notre Dame.
 After you submit the CSS Profile, keep an eye on your applicant portal, because there will be a checklist of documents we require you to upload through the IDOC portal.